hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 Use [Puppet Strings](https://github.com/puppetlabs/puppet-strings) code comments to document your Puppet classes, defined types, functions, and resource types and providers.
 Strings processes the README and comments from your code into HTML or JSON format documentation.
 This allows you and your users to generate detailed documentation for your module.

 Include comments for each element (classes, functions, defined types, parameters, and so on) in your module.
+If used, comments must precede the code for that element.
 See [Puppet Strings](https://github.com/puppetlabs/puppet-strings) documentation for details on usage, installation, and correctly writing documentation comments.
 Comments should contain the following information, arranged in this order:

 * A description giving an overview of what the element does.
 * Any additional information about valid values that is not clear from the data type.
 (For example, if the data type is [String], but the value must be a path.)